-History of African Americans from their first arrival in the Americas through the Civil War, with particular emphasis on the process of enslavement, the formation of African-American communities and institutions, and the evolution of Black abolitionism.
-Offered annually.
-Prereg: ENGL 110.
+History of African Americans from first arrival in the Americas through the Civil War, with particular emphasis on the process of enslavement, the formation of African-American communities and institutions, and the evolution of Black abolitionism.
+Offered periodically.
+Prereq: ENGL 110.